ariga/djangoviz/README.md

 > [!WARNING]
 > ## Deprecation Notice
 > This repository has been deprecated.
-Please refer to [Atlas Django Provider](https://github.com/ariga/atlas-provider-django#inspect) for Atlas Cloud integration.
+Please refer to the [Atlas Django Provider](https://github.com/ariga/atlas-provider-django#inspect) documentation for up to date instructions.

 ## Installation